Boulangerie/starflow/README.md

 #### User story

-There is an unassigned JIRA issue called **MAN-123** with the summary "Do something" on the project **Manager**.
+There is an unassigned JIRA issue called **MAN-123** with the summary "Do something" on the **Manager** project.

 Bob is a Frontend developer and he wants to develop the *feature* reported on the **MAN-123** JIRA issue.
 He needs to run the following task in the terminal: `grunt new_feat --card=MAN-123`.

 This command will do several things according to the configuration from above:

-1. Check if the user can access JIRA and Gitlab APIs
+1. Check if Bob can access JIRA and Gitlab APIs with its credentials from `~/.bash_profile`

 2. Check if the JIRA issue **MAN-123** exists.
-If it does, the `ttdev` task checks if the issue is assigned to the developer.
-If it isn't, the task assigns the issue to the developer.
+If it does, the `ttdev` task checks if the issue is assigned to Bob.
+If it isn't, the task assigns the issue to Bob.
 It doesn't do anything special otherwise

 3. Perform several git commands: